 To make the most of our dry trimming systems, begin by hanging the entire plant (leaf on) at 30% humidity and 60-65 degrees Fahrenheit for 24 hours.
 Then, raise the humidity to 50-60% for another five to six days.
 After the week is up, cut your flowers off the main stalks leaving the bud and leaves intact.
 At that point, they will be ready for a run through the machine!
 It is important to note that for dry machine trimming, the buds need to be 80-90% dry which will allow the fan leaf and sugar leaves to remain somewhat pliable and flexible.
 If they are too dry and brittle, it will prevent a clean cut.
 Ideally, an 11% moisture content will result in the best cut; a moisture meter can be a great tool to ensure you are on the right track.

-One great benefit of a CenturionPro Solutions bud trimmer is that each machine comes standard with both wet AND dry tumblers, so you never have to choose!
+One great benefit of a CenturionPro Solutions bud trimmer is that each machine comes standard with a dual-purpose hybrid tumbler, so you never have to choose!
 In many instances, growers enjoy the option of being able to trim both wet or dry depending on the needs of that particular harvest.
-However, for those that prefer one method over the other, you can elect to receive double wet or double dry tumblers instead!
-This is ideal for customers with large harvests that cannot afford down-time as you simply insert your spare tumbler instead of stopping production for a full clean.